Showing Collections: 41 - 50 of 413

 Carmen Hendershott collection of New School ephemera

-The material in this collection was assembled by New School librarian Carmen Hendershott and transferred periodically to the Archives.
-The collection includes fliers, posters, invitations, and event programs produced by multiple university divisions including the New School for Social Research, College of Performing Arts, and Schools of Public Engagement.
+The material in this collection was assembled by New School librarian Carmen Hendershott and transferred periodically to the New School Archives.
+The collection includes fliers, posters, invitations, program and admissions materials, and event programs produced by multiple university divisions including the New School for Social Research, College of Performing Arts, and Schools of Public Engagement, as well as by academic support centers and offices.

 Filter Results